tinkerhub/useless_project_temp/README.md

 - Member 3: G Sreenandhini - LBS Institute of Technology for Women

 ### Project Description
 This is a Mood music player wherein it plays songs NOT based on your mood!
+It's a very mindful, very cutesy webesite developed for all you cutus out there<3

 ### The Problem (that doesn't exist)
 It is very tiring to always have the songs we wanna listen to play for us.